Docs

 https://app.constructionai.io/api/construction-pm/projects/<projectId>

 Returns the full canonical project object.
-The shape is documented in the Endpoint reference (coming soon).
+The shape is documented in the Endpoint reference.

 4. List RFIs on the project